department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/sgli.md

 concurrence:
 order: 1
 relatedlinks:
-  - header: More information about your benefits
+  - heading: More information about your benefits
     links:
     - url: /life-insurance/manage-your-policy/
       title: Managing Your Policy